 Renewable transportation fuels and systems, 2018-2021

-The climate issue, a general environment interest, and increasing oil prices has been drivers of the growing interest for renewable transportation fuels in Sweden and abroad during the last two decades.
+The climate issue, a general environment interest, and increasing oil prices have been drivers of a growing interest for renewable transportation fuels in Sweden and abroad during the last two decades.
 But there is a large number of renewable transportation fuels available for the transport sector, and each fuel can be produced in several ways.
-The combinations of feedstock, production route and technology bring on differences in energy efficiency, greenhous gas emissions and cost performance for different transportation fuels.
-Policy development, the sustainability criteria discussion and environmental benefits is, along with some alternatives being questioned, are causing insecurities and a high risk level for public agencies, political authorities and industry.
+Possible combinations of feedstock, production route and technology bring on differences in energy efficiency, greenhouse gas emissions and cost performance for different transportation fuels.
+Policy development, the sustainability criteria discussion and environmental benefits, along with some alternatives being questioned, are causing insecurities and a high-risk level for public agencies, political authorities and industry.

 Enhanced systems understanding based on science

 The aim of the collaborative research program is analyses that contribute to the foundation of scientifically based decision support.
 It is also to enhance systems understanding among politicians, agencies, business and industry and other concerned stakeholders regarding how development and use of sustainable renewable transportation fuels can help Sweden reach the goal of a 70 percent reduction of CO2 emissions in the transportsector from the year 2010 to 2030, and, in the long run, a fossilfree transport sector.

 The full program description, in Swedish, is available here.